TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

    :exc:`TypeError` will be raised if a field without a default value follows a field with a default value.
-This is true either when this occurs in a single class, or as a result of class inheritance.
+This is true either when this occurs in a single class, or as a result of kundi inheritance.

 .. function:: field(*, default=MISSING, default_factory=MISSING, repr=True, hash=None, init=True, compare=True, metadata=None)

    For common and simple use cases, no other functionality is required.
-There are, however, some dataclass features that require additional per-field information.
+There are, however, some datakundi features that require additional per-field information.
 To satisfy this need for additional information, you can replace the default field value with a call to the provided :func:`field` function.
 For example::

      @dataclass
-     class C:
+     kundi C:
          mylist: List[int] = field(default_factory=list)

      c = C()